juand-r/ius/README.md

 # Multi-range with custom settings
 python -m ius entity-coverage-multi --input outputs/summaries/bmds_summaries --max-range 8 --model gpt-4o --verbose

+# Detective story specific options - append reveal text to full story
+python -m ius entity-coverage --input outputs/summaries/bmds_summaries --add-reveal

+# Detective story specific options - use only reveal text as source
+python -m ius entity-coverage --input outputs/summaries/bmds_summaries --reveal-only

+# Multi-range with reveal text options
+python -m ius entity-coverage-multi --input outputs/summaries/bmds_summaries --max-range 5 --add-reveal python -m ius entity-coverage-multi --input outputs/summaries/bmds_summaries --max-range 5 --reveal-only
 ```

 **How it works:** The entity coverage evaluation performs a two-step process: (1) extracts named entities from the source documents using spaCy, with caching for efficiency, and (2) extracts entities from summaries and compares them using a hybrid matching approach that combines fast string normalization with LLM-based matching for higher accuracy.

+**Detective Story Options:** For detective stories (BMDS and True Detective datasets), you can control how the "reveal" text (the solution) is handled:
+- `--add-reveal`: Append reveal text to the full story content (`story + "\n\n" + reveal`)
+- `--reveal-only`: Use only the reveal text as the source content (`reveal` only)
+- These options are mutually exclusive - you cannot use both flags together

 **Output:** Results are saved in `outputs/eval/intrinsic/entity-coverage/` with comprehensive metrics including intersection entities, summary-only entities, source-only entities, and computed similarity metrics.